jyanar/CS373-P4/README.md

 # CS373 - Project 4: Implementing Patterns
-### Implementation of the visitor pattern
+### Implementation of the visitor and builder pattern

 To run the project:

     $ ./gradlew run

 All documentation is located in the docs folder.